 When I went there, I followed trails 10, 14 and 15, which form an almost four-kilometre loop.
 I would have liked to hike more trails, but it was my first snowshoeing this winter and the few climbs and descents on the trail put my calves to the test.
 But that was enough to get me hooked.
 I really want to come back to explore the trails that go deeper into the forest.

 And I admit that I find it rather ironic that I got to enjoy winter in a place called “Summerstown”.
 It makes me want to come back in the summer, and see if the place is still as lovely during this season!

-Summerstown is situated midway between Ottawa and Montréal (really close to Cornwall).
-There no fees to access the trails.
+Summerstown is located midway between Ottawa and Montréal (really close to Cornwall).
+There are no fees to access the trails.
 The rental service is opened on weekends.